themzaid/pig-dice-game/README.md

 # pig-dice-game
-The famous Pig - Dice game created from a Udemy course.
+The famous pig-dice game created from a Udemy course.